-If security is enabled at runtime, only those roles named in the ALLOW clause have permission to invoke the procedure.
+If security is enabled at runtime, only those roles named in the ALLOW clause (or with the ALLPROC or ADMIN permissions) have permission to invoke the procedure.
 If security is not enabled at runtime, the ALLOW clause is ignored and all users have access to the stored procedure.